opencontainers/umoci/doc/man/umoci-stat.1.md

 Generates various pieces of status information about an image tag, including the history of the image.

-**WARNING**: Do not depend on the output of this tool unless you are using the **--json** flag.
-The intention of the default formatting of this tool is to make it human-readable, and might change in future versions.
-For parseable and stable output, use **--json**.
+**WARNING**: Do not depend on the output of this tool.
+Previously we recommended the use of **--json** as the "stable" interface but this interface will be reworked in future.

 # OPTIONS
 The global options are defined in **umoci**(1).